 For two weeks after the operation please:

-- Avoid rubbing or pressing on the eye. - Avoid heavy lifting (i.e. heavy shopping bags), strenuous exercise or heavy gardening. - Avoid getting soap or shampoo in your eye while washing. - Avoid eye makeup for at least two weeks after your operation.
+- Avoid rubbing or pressing on the eye. - Avoid heavy lifting, exercise or gardening - Avoid getting soap or shampoo in your eye while washing. - Avoid eye makeup for at least two weeks after your operation.

 Getting back to normal